NASA Earth Science Data: Yours to Use, Fully and Without Restrictions

 NASA data and data products exist for the purpose of furthering scientific research.
 In fact, a primary charge of NASA is ensuring that all data produced by NASA, including the code and algorithms used to produce these data, are available fully and openly to data users.
 This full and open data policy also ensures that there is no period of exclusive use of these data or access to these data, and that they are made available as soon as practical following the launch of a satellite or the start of a mission.
 NASA has been a leading advocate for providing full and open access to data and algorithms since the 1990s.

 A key component of this effort is NASA’s Earth Observing System Data and Information System (EOSDIS), which is responsible for processing, archiving, and disseminating NASA’s vast collection of data from Earth observing satellite, airborne, and ground-based missions as well as socioeconomic data.
-EOSDIS currently provides access to more than 17.5 petabytes of archived data and more than 11,000 unique data products along with the metadata, algorithms, source code, and imagery associated with these products (you can read NASA’s complete Earth science Data and Information Policy on the NASA Science Website).
+EOSDIS currently provides access to more than 17.5 petabytes of archived data and more than 11,000 unique data products along with the metadata, algorithms, source code, and imagery associated with these products (you can read NASA’s complete Earth science Data and Information Policy as defined by NASA's Earth Science Data Systems (ESDS) Program.
 In Fiscal Year 2016, EOSDIS delivered more than 1.51 billion data products to more than 3 million data users around the world.